UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 actual physical movements.
 In other words, if we move the chessboard by 5mm, does the camera measure the movement as a 5mm shift, or something else?

-First, do a good calibration, saving the data to a specific folder:
+First, do a good calibration, saving the data to a specific folder.

+**N.B.** Keep note of where you have saved this data, and the contents of your config file, as you will re-use these later for the `Overlay`_ section.

+Then run:

 ::